Managing Board Elections

 Elections Committee

 An Elections Committee should be established to oversee the process of elections, from start to finish.
-The committee should ideally have 2 to 5 members, composed of outgoing board members, trusted former board members, and the advisor.
+The committee should ideally have 2-5 members, composed of outgoing board members, trusted board members, and the advisor.
 Members should not be running for any position.
-The role of the Committee is to manage nominations and candidate verification, enforce campaign rules, administer voting process and/or interviews, county and verify votes, and address concerns.
+The role of the Committee is to manage nominations and candidate verification, enforce campaign rules, administer the voting process and/or interviews, count and verify votes, and address concerns.

 Conduct the elections before the end of the semester.
 Keep a timeline of 1 month for the entire elections process to run, including nominations, campaigning, and voting.